 - Measure – Monitoring, measuring and reporting on the project results, outcomes, impacts, efficiency, timing, budget and other metrics.

-Project management systems have the ability to reduce the complexity of project management and ensure the highest levels of project efficiency and effectiveness when they help manage the flow of work through the entire project lifecycle.
+Project management systems have the ability to reduce the complexity of workflow and ensure the highest levels of project efficiency and effectiveness when they help team members manage the stages of work through the entire project lifecycle.
 Unfortunately, most project management systems fail to take this end-to-end approach, focusing on only a few phases of the entire lifecycle.
 [To learn more about how project managers can better cover the work lifecycle, I recommend that you read our series on “Managing the Lifecycle of Work.”

 In fact, many tools promoted as comprehensive project management systems really only emphasize the execution phase of the project lifecycle, with perhaps minor attention given to project coordination and reporting on project outcomes.
 This means you end up having to invest in an assortment of other tools to manage the full lifecycle of your project.
 That might include a help ticket system to manage project requests.
 You’ll likely have to invest in a resource planning or scheduling system to help with the planning or coordination phases.
 To get the level of project analytics or reporting that you actually need, you’ll probably find yourself investing in yet another tool to augment your so-called comprehensive project management system.
 Before you know it, you’ve invested in a dozen or more different tools to help you manage your projects.